Economic Update - November 2019

-Watch this month’s Economic Video Update with Robert Spendlove, Economic and Public Policy Officer for Zions Bank.
+Watch this month’s Economic Video Update with Robert Spendlove, Economic and Public Policy Officer for Zions Bank, as we discuss the recent change in Fed policy and the current state of the U.S. economy.

 Not all content on this page originates from Zions Bank.
 Links on this page may redirect you to other websites with different levels of privacy and security from Zions Bank.
 Zions Bank does not endorse or guarantee the privacy, security, accuracy, or performance of those sites, or the information, products, or services expressed or offered on those sites.